The conference centre has recently invested in new, cutting edge video and voting technology facilities to meet a growing demand.

 In addition to these technologies the conference centre has a first class Audio Visual team that can arrange lighting, sound and other hi-tech gismos to meet the demands of clients.

-Lynne says that all of this new technology will be sure to add to the appeal of the already popular conference centre, a top venue for business and educational events in Scotland.
+Charlotte says that all of this new technology will be sure to add to the appeal of the already popular conference centre, a top venue for business and educational events in Scotland.

 “We are the largest not-for-profit conference centre in Scotland with all of our profits ploughed back into the academic work and development of Heriot-Watt University.
 We have invested in these technologies to meet demand but also to enhance the first class facilities we can offer at the centre.”